-- Open source Developers Conference 2006.
-Workshop - Linux Australia, Sydney, January 2007.
-Presentation and booth. - Spatial Sciences Institute, Hobart, May 2007.
-Booth. - GITA, Australia, August 2007.
-Presentation and booth. - Victorian Department for Primary Industries Spatial Sciences Workshop, September 2007.
+- Open Source Developer's Conference, Melbourne, 6 December 2006.
+Workshop. - linux.conf.au, Sydney, January 2007.
+Presentation and booth. - Spatial Sciences Institute International Biennial Conference 2007, Hobart, May 2007.
+Booth. - GITA 2007 Geospatial Infrastructure Solutions Conference, Brisbane, Australia, August 2007.
+Presentation and booth.

+- Victorian Department for Primary Industries Spatial Sciences Workshop, September 2007.
 Presentation. - WALIS , March 2008.
-Presentation(s).
-Workshop and booth.
+Presentations, workshop and booth.

-Sections of Australian government have started engagement of Open Source Geospatial Software within their Spatial Data infrastructure and there is strong interest to pursue this further.
-A focus of the Sydney FOSS4G 2009 will be "Engaging the Suits", in particular, government data custodians.
+Sections of the Australian government have started engagement of Open Source Geospatial Software within their Spatial Data infrastructure and there is strong interest to pursue this further.
+A focus of the Sydney FOSS4G 2009 will be engaging governments, in particular, government data custodians.

-Landgate, a \$50 million program responsible for deploying Spatial Data Infrastructure in Western Australia is committed to Open Standards and is using Open Source for much of its infrastructure.
-[TBD Vet this statement with Chris Tweedie and Get a quote from Kylie Armstrong].
+As lead agency, Landgate is responsible for deploying the \$50 million Spatial Data Infrastructure known as the Shared Land Information Platform (SLIP) in Western Australia.
+Landgate is committed to Open Standards using Open Source for much of its infrastructure

-Ben Searle, a representative of the Australian National Office for Spatial Data Management, has stated that they are looking for a technology they can give away to partners within the region and that Open Source tools provide that requirement.
-[TBD Confirm that Ben is happy to give such a quote].
-[TBD Byron Cochrane is likely to be able to get a similar quote for New Zealand.
+Ben Searle, the General Manager of the Australian Government's Office for Spatial Data Management, has stated that they are looking for a standards compliant spatial technology stack that can be given away to Government agencies and partners within the region and that Open Source geospatial tools address this requirement.